Shrruthilaya-Gangadaran/Eligibility-for-Admission/README.md

 ### Step4:
 Based on the condition given, check whether the student is eligible for the engineering admission.
 ### Step5:
+Display the output for the input read from the user.
+### Step6:
 Stop the execution.
 ## PROGRAM:
 Program developed by : Shrruthilaya G